deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/VisionData.rst

 Accepted Image Format
 ---------------------
 All checks in deepchecks require images in the same format.
-They use the `batch_to_images` function in order to get the images in the correct format.
+They use the :func:`batch_to_images` function in order to get the images in the correct format.

 The accepted format is an iterable of cv2 images.
 Each image in the iterable must be a [H, W, C] 3D numpy array.